pulp/pulp-operator/roles/pulp-routes/README.md

 Pulp Routes
 ===========

-A role to setup Pulp 3's routes service.
+A role to setup Pulp 3 routes, yielding the following objects:

+* Ingress/Route

 Requirements
 ------------